zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnVideoSizeChangedHandler (uint uid, int width, int height, int elapsed);
 ```

-This method is triggered when the video size of the specific user is changed.
+The SDK triggers this callback when the video size of the specific user changes.

 <table>
 <colgroup>